 Attached vs. Detached

-The average cost of $40 to $70 per square foot still applies whether the new garage is attached to or detached from the main house; however, an attached garage typically costs about 10 to 15 percent less overall than a detached garage.
+The average cost of $40 to $70 per square foot to build a garage applies when the new garage is detached from the main house; however, an attached garage may cost as little as $29 per square foot.
 This is because it shares wall space with the house, and electrical wiring can be pulled more easily.

 Garage doors come in manual or automatic styles.
-Choosing an automatic garage door costs more, but it also adds more long-term value for prospective buyers and makes for convenient everyday use for the family.
+An automatic garage door costs more, but it also adds more long-term value for prospective home buyers and makes for convenient everyday use for the family.
 A garage door opener requires electricity to operate the motor and controls.
 Garage door opener installation costs between $220 and $520.
 In addition to an electrician, homeowners may need to hire one of the best garage door installation companies for this project.

 Installing an HVAC system is helpful for homeowners who spend a lot of time working in their garage.
-The average cost runs between $700 and $1,500.
-Plumbing is an additional upgrade if running water is needed.
-It costs between $600 to $1,600 per plumbing fixture.
+The average cost is about $15 per linear foot.
+Plumbing is an additional upgrade if running water is needed and costs between $900 to $1,300 per plumbing fixture.

-Homeowners should consider the exterior aesthetics they prefer, which can influence the type of garage selected.
-Not every homeowner needs a 3-car garage or a place to store an RV, but 2- to 3-car garages are popular options for most new garage construction projects.
+Homeowners will want to consider the exterior aesthetics they prefer, which can influence the type of garage selected.
+Not every homeowner needs a 3-car garage or a place to store an RV, but larger garages are popular options for most new garage construction projects.
 Sharing wall space with an existing house as an attached garage can reduce total costs, but increasing the number of cars or overall square footage will push prices higher.

-In some cases, choosing to use a prefab (or prebuilt) garage kit can be cost-effective, but metal prefab kits are usually not approved by HOAs since they have less aesthetic appeal.
-Be sure also to consider walking space between cars when deciding on the preferred width of the garage.
-Here are the most common garage types and their average costs.
+In some cases, choosing to use a prefabricated (or prebuilt) garage kit can be cost-effective, but metal prefab kits are often not approved by HOAs since they have less aesthetic appeal.
+Homeowners will want to consider walking space between cars when deciding on the preferred width of the garage.
+The following are the most common garage types and their average costs.

 For convenience and reduced costs, attached garages are the most popular garage type.
 They share existing structure space, which makes it easier and cheaper to run electrical or plumbing if needed.
 Building an attached garage costs approximately 10 to 15 percent less than a detached garage because of these factors.
-A single-car attached garage usually starts at $10,500.
+A single-car attached garage usually starts at $29 per square foot.

 Detached garages have their appeal for some homeowners, too.
-Many include an upper living space, or they’re built large enough to store an RV or enclose an auto workshop.
-Running electrical, plumbing, or HVAC to an exterior location will cost more, so on average, a detached garage starts at $14,250.
+Many include an upper living space, or they’re built large enough to store an RV or create the ultimate garage workshop.
+Running electrical, plumbing, or HVAC to an exterior location will cost more, so on average, a detached garage costs between $40 and $70 per square foot.

-A 2-car garage has become a common choice for most homes, with the most common 2-car garage dimensions being 22 by 26 feet wide and 20 by 24 feet deep.
-This can accommodate most cars, but SUVs may require additional width.
+A 2-car garage has become a common choice for most homes, with the most common 2-car garage dimensions being 22 feet by 26 feet wide and 20 feet by 24 feet deep.
+These sizes can accommodate most cars, but SUVs may require additional width.
 A standard 2-car garage costs between $14,500 and $40,300.
-Another popular option is to build a 2.5-car garage that provides extra work space alongside the two cars.
-These can cost up to $52,000 on average.

 For larger homes, a 3-car garage might be a great option to hold a household’s typical two cars plus an extra car or recreational vehicle.
 These are usually 31 to 34 feet wide and 20 to 24 feet deep.
 It’s common to have a double door and a single door installed for a 3-car garage.
 On average, the cost to build a 3-car garage is $28,200 to $57,100.

 A 4-car garage is an excellent option for car enthusiasts who want some extra work space to fix cars.
 Homeowners can choose whether they want to have two double doors or four single doors in a row.
 Typically, it costs an average of $32,000 to $73,900 to build a 4-car garage.
 Adding extra features like plumbing or HVAC will boost that cost over $100,000.

 An RV garage is a custom option that costs more than an average garage due to the size and height required to fit an RV.
-Adding sewer and power hookups will cost more, too.
-At a minimum, the door height should be 12 to 14 feet, and the length of the garage should be 40 to 50 feet.
+Adding sewer and power hookups will add to that cost, too.
+At a minimum, the door height will need to be 12 to 14 feet, and the length of the garage will be 40 to 50 feet.
 The average cost of an RV garage is $36,000 to $140,000, depending on the materials used.

-A prefab (or prebuilt) garage kit is the cheapest solution to quickly building a garage—if your HOA allows it.
+A prefab (or prebuilt) garage kit is the cheapest solution to quickly build a garage—if the homeowner’s HOA allows it.
 The appearance of prefab garages has improved over the last several years so that a wooden single-car prefab garage kit can look just as good as a site-built garage.
-On average, these kits are about half the price of a standard garage, which puts their cost between $3,000 and $10,000 on average.
+On average, these kits are about half the price of a standard garage, or about $5,000.

 Do I Need a New Garage?

-If a home has a garage with a crumbling foundation, rotting wood, broken garage door, or just not enough space, the homeowner may consider some upgrades.
+If a home has a garage with a crumbling foundation, rotting wood, a broken garage door, or just not enough space, the homeowner may consider some upgrades.
 The cost to replace a garage door is $1,189.
 If additional significant repairs are needed, it may be worthwhile to start over with a new structure.
 The average cost to tear down and rebuild a garage costs from $44 to $85 per square foot.
-If the original pad is in good shape, then you won’t have to pay for a new concrete pad—unless you’re expanding the size.
+If the original pad is in good shape, then concrete slab cost won’t be an issue—unless the new garage is larger.

 In some cases, a garage may become structurally compromised during a natural disaster or another unfortunate incident.
 A professional can inspect the garage to determine the extent of the damage and decide the best course of action.
-A structurally compromised garage is a safety hazard that should be addressed as soon as possible.
+A structurally compromised garage is a safety hazard that will need to be addressed as soon as possible.

-Homeowners might want to expand their garages for a number of reasons: to hold extra cars as teenagers begin driving, to add an apartment for guests or renters, or to create a home workshop.
-A professional contractor who can determine how to extend the space properly should assess the situation.
+Homeowners might need to expand their garages for a number of reasons: to hold extra cars as teenagers begin driving, to add an apartment for guests or renters, or to create a home workshop.
+A professional contractor who can determine how to extend the space properly can assess the situation.
 Expanding or doubling the space typically costs the same as building a new garage.
-On average, the cost to expand a single-car garage to a 2-car garage is $12,000 to $21,000.

 A garage that’s in severe disrepair or isn’t large enough to suit the house brings down the curb appeal and may turn away prospective buyers.
 Rebuilding an old garage gives homeowners an immediate investment return of almost 80 percent on the project.
 It’s worth noting that a prefab garage kit typically does not boost the home value as much as a site-built garage.

 Building a new garage is a multilayered project from foundation to roof.
 Prebuilt garage kits are a useful and cost-effective way for a homeowner to install a new garage with relative ease since all the sourcing, measuring, and cutting are done ahead of time.
-But prebuilt kits don’t have the same value as a traditional garage, and most HOAs don’t allow them.
+But garages constructed from prebuilt kits don’t have the same value as a traditional garage, and many HOAs don’t allow them.

 If building a traditional garage, a skilled DIYer could tackle tasks such as framing, drywalling, or painting.
-Still, most jobs are best left to professionals familiar with electrical wiring or roofing, for instance.
+Still, most jobs are best left to professionals who are familiar with electrical wiring or roofing, for instance.
 Making one mistake on a roof truss, building a crooked wall, or installing electrical wiring improperly can have severe consequences.
-Hiring professionals is the safest way to protect your investment in building a garage.

 A general contractor has a skilled team or set of subcontractors who are comfortable with every aspect of a new garage project.
 Qualified contractors are familiar with local building codes and best practices, and they are also insured against accidents.
 In many cases, a warranty could also be available to homeowners.
-It’s also a good investment to hire professionals to plan and build a new garage is a good investment as they can access more resources to complete a polished project.
-They’ll also be able to order the right supplies, schedule subcontractors, and offer suggestions or ways to save money.
-When you’re ready to talk with a general contractor, search for “garage builders near me.”
+It’s also a good investment to hire professionals to plan and build a new garage as they can access more resources to complete a polished project.
+They’ll be able to order the right supplies, schedule subcontractors, and offer suggestions or ways to save money.
+When a homeowner is ready to talk with a general contractor, they can search for “garage builders near me” to find local professionals.